 CMS, which is the agency within the Department of Health and Human Services that administers both Medicare and Medicaid, has the authority to decline to cover particular products or services if it determines that they are not "reasonable and necessary" for the treatment of Medicare beneficiaries.
 A coverage determination for a product, which establishes the indications that will be covered, and any restrictions or limitations, can be developed at the national level by CMS through a National Coverage Determination, or NCD, or at the local level through a Local Coverage Determination, or LCD, by a regional Medicare administrative contractor, which is a private contractor that processes and pays claims on behalf of CMS for the geographic area where the services were rendered.
-Obtaining a coverage determination, whether an NCD or LCD, is a time-consuming, expensive and highly uncertain proposition, especially for a new device, and inconsistent local determinations are possible.
+Obtaining a coverage determination, whether an NCD or LCD, is a time-consuming, expensive and highly uncertain proposition, especially for a new device.
 Under an NCD that has been effective since January 14, 2002, pneumatic devices, including our products, are covered for the treatment of lymphedema or for the treatment of chronic venous insufficiency with venous stasis ulcers.

-The four Medicare Administrative Contractors responsible for processing Medicare claims for durable medical equipment have developed and released an LCD that will significantly limit Medicare coverage for our Flexitouch System and our Entré System.
-The LCD is scheduled to go into effect on December 1, 2015.
-The LCD will increase the severity level of lymphedema diagnosis required in order for a pneumatic compression device to be eligible for Medicare reimbursement.
-The LCD will also restrict coverage for a pneumatic compression device to situations where no improvement in lymphedema symptoms has occurred, as opposed to the existing NCD criteria that only require that no significant improvement has occurred.
-Further, the LCD will not cover use of an advanced pneumatic compression device, such as our Flexitouch System, unless the patient's lymphedema has moved into the chest, trunk or abdomen, meaning that patients with lymphedema confined to the limb will no longer have access to advanced pneumatic compression devices.
+The four Medicare Administrative Contractors responsible for processing Medicare claims for durable medical equipment recently approved an LCD that significantly limits Medicare coverage of our Flexitouch System and our Entré System for certain patients.
+This LCD, released by the MACs on December 17, 2015, is retroactively effective, beginning December 1, 2015.
+The LCD increases the severity of lymphedema symptoms that a patient must exhibit before such patient is eligible for Medicare reimbursement for a pneumatic compression device.
+The LCD also inserts more restrictive criteria that require a patient to potentially endure a longer period of conservative therapy to prove that it fails to control their lymphedema, instead of requiring failure of just one 4-week round of conservative therapy as stated in the NCD.
+Further, the LCD does not cover use of an advanced pneumatic compression device, such as our Flexitouch System, unless the patient's lymphedema is present in the chest, trunk or abdomen.
+Although many patients with lymphedema likely do have some level of chest, trunk or abdominal involvement, this criteria in the LCD means that patients with lymphedema that is confined to the limb will not have access to advanced pneumatic compression devices until the lymphedema progresses to impact the trunk, chest or abdomen.
 The LCD pneumatic compression device coverage criteria for chronic venous insufficiency with venous stasis ulcers largely track existing NCD criteria, while defining the elements of a required conservative therapy trial.
-Under the new LCD, advanced pneumatic compression devices like our Flexitouch System will no longer be covered at all for the treatment of venous stasis ulcers.
+Under the new LCD, advanced pneumatic compression devices like our Flexitouch System are no longer covered at all for the treatment of venous stasis ulcers.

-We are attempting to overturn the LCD scheduled to go into effect on December 1, 2015, by raising awareness among stakeholders, including physicians, patients and advocacy groups, of the negative consequences to patients that the LCD will cause.
-Our goal is to have the Medicare Administrative Contractors reconsider the LCD in light of physician and patient concerns, as well as what we believe are flaws with the LCD and the process by which it was approved.
-If the new LCD is not overturned, or if a more restrictive NCD or LCD goes into effect in the future, it could have a significant negative impact on Medicare patients' access to our products, which in turn could have an adverse effect on our business and results of operations.
+We are attempting to overturn the LCD by raising awareness among stakeholders, including physicians, patients and advocacy groups, of the negative consequences to patients that the LCD will cause.
+Our goal is to have the Medicare Administrative Contractors rescind or revise the LCD in light of physician and patient concerns, as well as what we believe are flaws with the LCD and the process by which it was approved.
+If the new LCD is not overturned, it could have a negative impact on certain Medicare patients' access to our products, which in turn could have an adverse effect on our business and results of operations.